railmapgen/rmg/README.md

 #### Known Issues

-- "Next stop" and "Towards" information may be wrong when line includes branches.
+- 'Next stop' and 'Towards' information may be wrong when line includes branches.
 - PNG exported from MTR-style railway map and destination info panel may have incorrect font.

 #### Resolved Issues